Language development myths

-The truth: We still don’t have enough information on this.
+The truth: We still do not have enough information on this.

-What we do know is prolonged use is linked to dental problems and ear infections, both of which can have a negative impact on speech.
-Opportunities for babble, imitating sounds and engaging in conversation is reduced having a dummy in.
+We know that prolonged use is linked to dental problems and ear infections, both of which can harm speech.
+Opportunities for babble, imitating sounds and engaging in conversation are reduced having a dummy.

 ‘Boys talk later than girls’

-The truth: It is true that boys produce their first words and sentences later than girls.
+The truth: Boys indeed produce their first words and sentences later than girls.
 However, these differences are only in terms of a matter of a few months.

-There is a normal range within which children acquire certain language milestones.
-Girls tend to be on the earlier end, and boys on the later end, of this age range.
-Boys are not actually delayed in their language development, just a little behind girls.
-So, if a young boy is really lagging behind in his speech and language development, we should not assume that it’s because he’s a boy and that it’s perfectly normal.
-He may require speech and language intervention.
+There is a normal range within which children gain certain language milestones.
+Girls tend to be on the earlier end, and boys later, of this age range.
+Boys are not delayed in their language development, just a little behind girls.
+So, if a young boy is lagging in his speech and language development, we should not assume that it is because he is a boy and that it is perfectly normal.
+He may need speech and language intervention.

 ‘More boys have language delays than girls’

 The truth: The incidence of language delays is higher in boys.
-The incidence of Autism Spectrum Disorder is also four times as common in boys than girls.
+Autism Spectrum Disorder incidence is also four times as common in boys than girls.

 ‘Learning two languages at the same time (bilingualism) causes language delays in young children’